6 brilliant ways to incorporate learning into playtime.

 - Balls: When little kids throw, kick or catch a ball, they improve their hand-eye coordination.
 Plus, if they perform any of these activities with a friend, they will be socializing and learning to share, too.

 - Costumes: Dress-up stokes a child’s imagination, and imaginative play helps kids to be more creative.
 Playing pretend can hone a child’s language skills as well as their emotions — they take on a new role and embody it fully.
-Kids can play pretend with physical toys, such as action figures, dolls, cars and more.
+Kids can play pretend with physical toys, such as action figures, dolls, play kitchens, cars and more.

 - Blocks: Much like playing with balls, building with blocks improves a child’s fine motor skills.
 You can also encourage your kiddo to count, name colors and create patterns with multi-hued blocks.